TroyMena/roomeo/README.md

 <img width="881" alt="Screen Shot 2024-01-29 at 5 10 59 PM" src="https://github.com/TroyMena/roomeo/assets/15932648/67eac851-9d02-4fea-b6ff-cd8b8279f04a">

 ## Technologies used
-Technologies used: Github, VsCode, HTML, CSS, JavaScript, Node.js, Express, MySQL, Sequelize ORM, MVC paradigm, Insomnia, Multer, Heroku
+Technologies used: Github, VsCode, HTML, CSS, JavaScript, Node.js, Express, MySQL, Sequelize ORM, MVC paradigm, Handlebars, Insomnia, Multer, Heroku

 APIs used: Cloudinary-
 Cloudinary is a cloud-based service that provides end-to-end image and video management solutions for websites and mobile applications.
 It offers a comprehensive set of tools for storing, optimizing, transforming, and delivering media assets.
 We used cloudinary to allow users to add a picture of themselves to display onto their profiles.